edde-framework/edde/docs/examples/index.md

 There are many usecases, so here you can find, how Edde can help you develop another awesome application!

+?> Examples are just way, how to point you to some direction, to get you an idea; do not treat them as the only way how to do the things.

-* [Upgrade Manager](/examples/upgrade-manager): How to create upgrade manager and make migrations in you application work!
+* [Upgrades](/examples/upgrades/index): How to create upgrade manager and make migrations in you application work!